-From a caprese salad to a margherita pizza, mozzarella makes every meal cheddar.
-If you love mozzarella, you’re not alone—more mozzarella is enjoyed every year than any other cheese.
+From a caprese salad to a margherita pizza, mozzarella makes every meal better.
+If you love mozzarella, you’re not alone.
+More mozzarella is enjoyed every year than any other cheese.
 But what exactly makes mozzarella so special?
-Read on to learn all about this white, stringy, and delicious cheese that we curdn’t live without.
+Read on to learn all about this white, stringy, and delicious cheese that we couldn’t live without.

-The history of mozzarella can be traced back to the 12th century where there are records of Benedictine monks in Italy preparing a cheese they called mozza.
-Fast forward a few hundred years and mozzarella made its way to the U.S. with the first wave of Italian immigrants.
+The history of mozzarella can be traced back to the 12th century when Benedictine monks in Italy recorded preparing a cheese they called mozza.
+Fast forward a few hundred years, and mozzarella made its way to the U.S. with the first wave of Italian immigrants.

-Every year, Wisconsin’s cheesemakers lovingly craft almost one billion pounds of mozzarella destined to be enjoyed by cheese lovers across the country.
+Every year, Wisconsin’s Cheesemakers lovingly craft almost one billion pounds of mozzarella destined to be enjoyed by cheese lovers across the country and beyond.

 How is mozzarella cheese made?

 Mozzarella starts life like most other cheeses.
 Milk is heated with a whey starter (containing good bacteria) and rennet.
 This process creates curds, which are heated in water or whey until they form strings.
-(That’s right: this is the original “string cheese.”)
-These cheesy strings become elastic, at which point cheesemakers stretch, knead, and mold the mozzarella into round balls.
+(That’s right: this is the original string cheese.)
+These cheesy strings become elastic allowing cheesemakers to stretch, knead, and mold the mozzarella into round balls.

-It’s hard work—imagine kneading dough, but the dough is 150 degrees Fahrenheit.
+It’s hard work requiring a sense of the science but also the craftsmanship required to do this for just the right amount of time with just the right amount of pressure and pull to create the perfect mozzarella every time.
+Imagine kneading dough, but the dough is 150 degrees Fahrenheit.
 What cheesemakers sacrifice in comfort is made up for in outcome: fresh, milky, sweet mozzarella with delicate tendrils that form when pulled.
 Because mozzarella is a fresh cheese, it’s best eaten within days—if not hours—of being made.

 What does mozzarella cheese taste like?